isomerpages/moe-yuyingsec/_key-programmes/Learning for Life Programme.md

 ### Growing Through Varied Experiences

 YUYING C.A.R.E.S provides cohort-wide leadership training and values-in-action opportunities for the Secondary One through Three students through the EPIC process.

 #### Secondary 1

 ##### LLP Focus: Environment

 Secondary 1 students develop their understanding of environmental issues as part of their Geography Investigation curriculum and deepen their knowledge through learning journeys.
-They are given the opportunity to apply their learning by undertaking environmental advocacy projects and sharing the message of 3R (Reduce, Reuse & Recycle) with the community.
+They are given the opportunity to apply their learning by undertaking environmental advocacy projects and sharing the message of 3R (Reduce, Reuse & Recycle) with the community with their classmates.

 ![](/images/LLP1.png)